Operations

 An Operation is a coordinated sequence of security actions performed against a target.
 Operations can be investigative or offensive in nature, performed with or without initial access, and can contain multiple parallel streams of work.
 Use them for red team missions, adversary emulation exercises, training, or live investigation of your environments.

 Method provides two ways to run Operations: Operator (a visual workspace) and Overwatch (a CLI for local tooling).
-Both can be accessed from within the Reaper application in the sidebar.
+Both can be accessed from within the Operations application in the sidebar.

 Operator